pantheon-systems/documentation/source/_docs/nested-docroot.md

 <div class="alert alert-info" role="alert">
 <h4 class="info">Note</h4>
-<p>One-click Dashboard updates are not compatible with the nested <code>web</code> docroot, and you'll need to manually maintain core updates.
-We recommend using a <a href="https://pantheon.io/docs/custom-upstream/">Custom Upstream</a>.</p>
+<p>One-click Dashboard updates are only compatible with the nested <code>web</code> docroot feature when the `web_docroot` property is set in the `pantheon.upstream.yml` file of the upstream.
+We recommend using a <a href="https://pantheon.io/docs/custom-upstream/">Custom Upstream</a> if you would like to continue to utilize Dashboard updates.</p>
 </div>

 ## One-Time Setup

-Below we recommend using Git, but you can also use SFTP to set your site up for nested docroot.
+If you wish to stop using One-click Dashboard updates, and instead intend to update your site with Composer, then you may create a site with a nested docroot by adjusting your `pantheon.yml` file.
+Below we recommend using Git, but you can also use SFTP to set up your site.

 ### Define Nested Docroot in pantheon.yml
 1. Set the Dev environment's connection mode to Git from within the Site Dashboard or via [Terminus](/docs/terminus):